 3. Cemberlitas Hamami

 Cemberlitas Hamami is among the Turkish baths close to Sultanahmet.
-It is located right next to Cemberlitas Tram Stop, which is a 5-minute walk from Sultanahmet Tram Stop.
+It is located right next to Cemberlitas Tram Station, which is a 5-minute walk from Sultanahmet Tram Station.

-Cemberlitas Hamami was built in 1584 by Nurbanu Sultan.
+Cemberlitas Hammam was built in 1584 by Nurbanu Sultan.
 Married to Selim II, son of Suleiman the Magnificent, Nurbanu was one of the powerful women in Ottoman history.

 4. Suleymaniye Hamami